Labor Party (Taiwan): Ideology

-The Labor Party is a socialist party and views itself as the ideological successor to the Taiwanese Communist Party.
+The Labor Party regards itself as a socialist party and views itself as the ideological successor to the Taiwanese Communist Party.
 The party opposes the electoral system in Taiwan, calling it a bourgeois democracy, but participates in elections nonetheless.

 The Labor Party opposes Taiwan independence and supports the unification of Taiwan and mainland China, under the government of the People's Republic of China and the "one country, two systems" principle.